 Occupational therapists are health professionals who can help people of all ages with Parkinson's maintain their independence for longer and carry on doing the activities that are important in their lives.

 They do this by giving advice on how to manage a wide range of everyday tasks, life and work skills, and hobbies.

 They can also recommend ways to make homes and workplaces safer and easier to cope with.

-If you have Parkinson's, you may have problems with everyday tasks such as getting in and out of the bath.
-An occupational therapist will help you manage these tasks.
+If you have Parkinson's, you may have problems with everyday tasks such as bathing, dressing, eating, working and learning.